Aquaculture and Aquatic Resources Management (AARM)

 School of Environment Resources and Development | Department of Food, Agriculture, and Bioresources

-AARM is committed to improving regional institutional capacity in aquaculture and aquatic resources management and related fields through innovative approaches that integrate education, research, and outreach.
+AARM is committed to improving regional institutional capacity in aquaculture and aquatic resources management and related fields through innovative approaches that integrate education, research, and outreach activities on sustainable management of fisheries, and aquaculture.

 Asia contributes over 90% of global aquaculture production and plays a key role in the development of appropriate cultural systems and technologies.
 Aquaculture production accounts for almost half of the world’s fish supply and increases by 10%.
 It is expected to surpass capture fisheries production in the next 10 years.
 Further development of aquaculture is also expected to help us move away from dependence on overexploited capture fisheries resources and to enhance and conserve aquatic habitats and biodiversity, but this expansion should not exceed the carrying capacity of water resources.